ustitc/ustitc.github.io/content/blog/2022-in-review.md

 ---

 The year was full of hatred and sadness.
-I revived my journaling habit just to have something where I would be able to express the pain and anger with everything that is happening with Russia.
+I revived my journaling habit just to have something where I could express the pain and anger about everything happening in Russia.

-I lived with a silly hope until September, then mobilisation happened, and we relocated to Egypt.
+I lived with a silly hope until September; then mobilization happened, and we relocated to Egypt.

-Shortly after that I started job search and eventually got hired by Revolut.
+Shortly after that, I started a job search and was eventually hired by Revolut.

 ## Gadgets

-Bought Macbook Pro M1.
-Perfect.
-After years of search for the home workstation I think I finally found one.
+I bought a MacBook Pro M1 — perfect.
+After years of searching for a home workstation, I think I’ve finally found the one.

 ## Software

 [KeePassXC](https://keepassxc.org).
-Sorry 1Password, I haven't found how to pay for you, that's why I moved everything to "self-hosted" alternative.
+Sorry, 1Password—I couldn’t figure out how to pay for you, so I moved everything to a 'self-hosted' alternative.

 ## Board games

 [Everdell](https://boardgamegeek.com/boardgame/199792/everdell).
-We opened the world of tabletop with my wife and the first game that we bought became our go-to for this year.
-Even after moving to another country we continued playing it from the iPad.
+My wife and I entered the world of tabletop gaming, and the first game we bought became our go-to for the year.
+Even after moving to another country, we continued playing it on the iPad.

 ## Books

-Most of the year was dedicated to doom-scrolling and then attempts to escape reality by reading dark-fantasy books (because reality is not grim enough).
+Most of the year was spent doom-scrolling, followed by attempts to escape reality by reading dark-fantasy books (because reality wasn’t grim enough).

 **Transhumanism Inc.**